Here’s the Golf Insider‘s preview of a relatively new tournament (2019 was the first time it was held): the Rocket Mortgage Classic.

-Rocket Mortgage Classic: The Tournament
+Rocket Mortgage Classic 2021: The Tournament

-Initially brought in to replace the Quicken Loans National, it does freshen up the schedule and it’ll be interesting to see how the tournament develops over the coming years.
-Given its usual spot in the middle of the “Major Season” you’d expect the field to be nothing special.
-But given this year’s extreme circumstances, we’ve got a good line-up in Michigan.
+For such a well-recognised city, it seems strange to learn that this is the first regular PGA Tour event held in Detroit – maybe a sign of the general profile of golfers in the US, and the Motor City’s blue-collar roots!
+But initially brought in to replace the Quicken Loans National it does freshen up the schedule and it’ll be interesting to see how the tournament develops over the coming years.
+Given its usual spot in the middle of the “Major season” you’d expect the field to be nothing special… and that’s pretty much the case, with an average field, at best, in attendance.

-Rocket Mortgage Classic: The Course
+Rocket Mortgage Classic 2021: The Course

-263: Nate Lashley (2019)
+263, Nate Lashley (2019)

-63: Nate Lashley (2019), JT Poston (2019)
+63, Nate Lashley & J.T.
+Poston (2019)

 Rocket Mortgage Classic: Past Winners

 A standard PGA Tour line-up in Michigan this week with 150+ players on show.
 Bryson DeChambeau is the $8.25 favourite with TopSport.

 The four-day rain forecast shows a 40%-20%-10%-10% chance of precipitation during the tournament.
 Temperatures will peak in the low 80s by Sunday, cloud cover with be present all week.
 A decent breeze during Rounds 1 and 2 (10-12mph) will subside over the weekend.

 Phil bending Bryson’s club ahead of the Rocket Mortgage Classic and “The Match” is next-level. 😂pic.twitter.com/98TeZ23f58